• Lassie Web: Movies/Other Media

 Information on "The Journey" as originally broadcast.

-Lassie: A New Beginning, 1978 (Made for TV)
+Lassie: The New Beginning, 1978 (Made for TV)

 ♦ This movie is available on Region 2 DVD.